ncsu-landscape-dynamics/pops-core/README.md

 You can now commit and push changes to your repository.

-When someone else clones our project, they need to run the two following commands to get the content of the `pops` directory:
+When someone else clones our project, they need to run the two following commands to get the content of the `pops-core` directory:

 ```
 git submodule init
 git submodule update
 ```

-Alternatively, the `pops` directory can be populated during cloning when `git clone` is used with the `--recurse-submodules` parameter.
+Alternatively, the `pops-core` directory can be populated during cloning when `git clone` is used with the `--recurse-submodules` parameter.

 If you want to update the specific PoPS commit your repository is using